 This exciting new program for students in grades 8-12 will utilize the Stark County Story exhibit.
 Students will explore how the history of Stark County is connected to the larger picture of American and world history.

-A docent will introduce students to the science contained on the three islands of Discover World and then allow students to explore each island on their own.
-On the Natural History Island they will learn about dinosaurs, ice age animals and people, and explore in the rock and mineral area.
+A trained docent or staff member will introduce students to the science contained on the three islands of Discover World and then allow students to explore each island on their own.
+On the Natural History Island, they will learn about dinosaurs, ice age animals and people, and explore the rock and mineral area.
 Students will meet the animals of Ecology Island and learn about their habitats and food chains.
-Fascination Station is filled with hands-on physical science exhibits for students to explore.
+Fascination Station is filled with interactive physical science exhibits for students to explore.
+Topics include:

 Science Expeditions (Available September-March)